Sadilovac

 Sadilovac is an uninhabited settlement in the Kordun region of Croatia, in the municipality of Rakovica, Karlovac County.

 History

 The village of Sadilovac was established in the 18th century as evidenced by the arrangement of houses along the road and the church situated at the entrance of the settlement.

+WWII

 Large-scale massacres against the Serb population took place during the WWII Genocide by the Croatian fascist Ustaše regime.
 About 60% of Sadilovac residents lost their lives during the war.

+In 1941, Stipe Bičanić was designated as its Ustaša zbirnik.

+With the withdrawal of the Italians, the chances of a successful Serb rebellion increased.
+Shortly after the Drvar uprising, Božidar Cerovski, director of the Directorate of the Ustaša Police, arrived in Slunj, on the evening of 29 July 1941, along with an undetermined number of Ustaše from Zagreb for the removal of "undesirable elements".
+In the morning of the 30th, they broke up into several groups and walked through Serb inhabitted settlements with lists of such individuals, including in Sadilovac, detaining them and transporting them to Oštarski Stanovi, where they were executed on the order of Cerovski.

+On 28–30 June 1942 around Sadilovac and Dubrave, a battle took place between a group of about 1000 Partisans and 110 Croatian Domobrani, in which about 150 Partisans died and 80 were wounded, while only 1 Domobran was killed.

 Culture

 Orthodox church, built in 1826, was burnt down by Ustaše on 31 July 1942.
 The reconstruction of the church, which only started in 1989 and included reconstruction of the roof and installation of two new bells, has never been fully completed due to the 1991-1995 war.

 The memorial plaque with the names of 463 civilian victims of the Sadilovac massacre of 1942, engraved in stone, is kept inside the church.
 The remains of the victims are buried next to the church.

 The Sadilovac Orthodox Parish, which belongs to the Eparchy of Gornji Karlovac, includes the villages of Drežnik, Smoljanac (Lika), Grabovac, Lipovača, Sadilovac, Irinovac (Lika), Vaganac (Lika) i Korana.